 This determines if the shortage of supply should be handled by which method.
 This is important because it changes whether the deployment optimizer is based upon costs or based upon the demands and performs a fair share.

-It is surprising to many people that the optimizer performs as fair share.
+It is surprising to many people that the optimizer performs as a fair share.
 However, it does.

 This tab supposedly provides the option to perform a fair share with the optimizer, which is very strange as its counter to how cost optimizers work.
 More on this topic can be read here:

-In fact, a check at SDN.SAP.COM shows only a few entries on fair share for the cost optimizer.
-When I tested it, I did not find it to work, and SAP sells an add-in, which I have also tested and not found to work properly.
-This is not something which companies should be using the SNP optimizer for.
+A check at SDN.SAP.COM shows only a few entries on fair share for the cost optimizer.
+When I tested it, I did not find it to work, and SAP sells an add-in, which I have also tested and not found to work correctly.
+This is not something that companies should be using the SNP optimizer for.